-Spending Policy and How the Investment Objectives Relate to Spending Policy - Spending authority for the Anniversary Community Endowment Fund accounts are the product of a 4.0% spending rate and the 36-month moving average of fair market value.
+Spending Policy and How the Investment Objectives Relate to Spending Policy - Spending authority for the Anniversary Community Endowment Fund accounts are the product of a 4.5% spending rate and the 36-month moving average of fair market value.
 In the event the endowed accounts fall below \$1 million, spending will be restricted to 0% of the 36-month moving average of the fair market value.
-The spending authority for the Operating Expense Endowment Fund accounts are the product of a 6% spending rate and the 36-month moving average of the fair market value.
-In the event that endowed accounts fall below \$1.5 million, spending will be restricted to 3% of the 36-month moving average of the fair market value.
-The investment return on the Mildred D. Ansley Fund may be distributed.
+The spending authority for the Operating Expense Endowment Fund accounts are the product of a 4.5% spending rate and the 36-month moving average of the fair market value.
+In the event that endowed accounts fall below \$1 million, spending will be restricted to 3% of the 36-month moving average of the fair market value.
+In the event that endowed accounts fall below \$1s million, spending will be restricted to 3% of the 36-month moving average of the fair market value.
+The investment return on the Mildred B. Ansley Fund may be distributed.
+The reported 2019 investment allocations have been reclassified in 2020 to conform to current year presentation.